kihiukiragu/pytraccar/README.md

 _For more info, please refer to the [Traccar API Reference][traccar-api-reference]._

 ## Development setup
-For testing purpouses, check these variables in file test_api_calls.py and set them with your traccar server values.
+For testing purposes, check these variables in file test_api_calls.py and set them with your traccar server values.

 Your Traccar's server URL (default: localhost)
 ```